AIHubCentral/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Cases of abusive, harassing, or otherwise unacceptable behavior may be reported to community leaders responsible for enforcement at contact@aihubfrance.fr.
+Cases of abusive, harassing, or otherwise unacceptable behavior may be reported to community leaders responsible for enforcement at contact@aihub.gg.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are required to respect the privacy and security of the reporter of any incident.